keguangzhang/cse15l-lab-reports/lab-report3.md

 bash-3.2$ grep -c "an" */*/*/*/ch14.txt
 63
 ```
-I first used grep -w -c. -w searches "an" as a whole word, and -c counts the number of lines.
+I first used `grep -w -c`. `-w` searches "an" as a whole word, and `-c` counts the number of lines.
 This command gives the number 15, which means that in this file, there are 15 lines that contain "an" as a word.
-I then tried grep with only -c, and this displays 63, which is a number larger than 15.
-This means that the grep command without -w had counted every word that consists of "an" but not only "an" as a single word.
+I then tried grep with only `-c`, and this displays 63, which is a number larger than 15.
+This means that the grep command without `-w` had counted every word that consists of "an" but not only "an" as a single word.

 Example 2:
 I want to find the lines in ch1.txt that contains the word "man":